 One important aspect regarding industrial metabolism studies is the relatively large scale of these analyses.
 Detailed analyses are common practice in the assessment of the dynamics of pollutants in soils, river sediments, and ground or surface waters.
-For many of these analyses processes that occur at a very small scale (e.g., colonization of soil grains by bacteria) are formulated in detail, and form the basis of these analyses.
-It is obvious that such a small-scale resolution is not needed, and in fact infeasible to track, for a river basin study such as that of the Rhine described above.
+For many of these analyses, processes that occur on a very small scale (e.g., colonization of soil grains by bacteria) are formulated in detail.
+It is obvious that such a small-scale resolution is not needed, and is in fact infeasible to track, for a river basin study such as that of the Rhine described above.
 Yet it is important to determine the level at which specific processes should be described for the large-scale studies, and at what resolution their spatial and temporal variability should be considered.
-A basin with the degree of information as exists for the Rhine is ideally suited to probe on a systematic basis the effects of averaging specific processes over different scales, and determine the effects of this averaging on different outputs of the model.
+A basin with the degree of information that exists for the Rhine is ideally suited to investigation on a systematic basis of the effects of averaging specific processes over different scales, and to determination of the effects of this averaging on different outputs of the model.

-Once it is clearly understood at which scale information is needed, and over what scale transport processes can be averaged, one could more easily address the question of how to conduct industrial metabolism studies in different river basins, or extrapolate results from one basin to another one.
+Once it is clearly understood on which scale information is needed, and the scale over which transport processes can be averaged, one could more easily address the question of how to conduct industrial metabolism studies in different river basins, or extrapolate results from one basin to another.
 Other questions regarding the transferability of analytical techniques between different geographical locations are also important.
-For example, can one extrapolate the results and the methodology from the Rhine study to basins with other climates (e.g., southwestern part of North America) or other economic settings (e.g., Eastern Europe or Third World regions), and if so, how?
-Techniques to answer these questions need to be developed since it would take an extraordinary and perhaps unnecessary effort to conduct a large series of river basin studies independently without transferring our knowledge gained from other studies, if that is possible.
+For example, can one extrapolate the results and the methodology from the Rhine study to basins with other climates (e.g., the southwestern part of North America) or other economic settings (e.g., Eastern Europe or Third World regions), and, if so, how?
+Techniques for answering these questions need to be developed, since it would take an extraordinary, and perhaps unnecessary, effort to conduct a large series of river basin studies independently without transferring the knowledge gained from other studies, if that is possible.

-Because industrial metabolism studies provide information on where and how the environment is responding to changes in the discharge of trace pollutants, they could be used to design monitoring schemes to detect long-term trends in the quality of the environment.
-This would be an important outcome of the further development and refinement of the methodology applied for industrial metabolism studies, and it is linked directly to the question of the scale mentioned above (i.e., how many samples are required, where do we have to sample, and how long do we have to sample to detect a specific trend).
+Since industrial metabolism studies provide information on where and how the environment is responding to changes in the discharge of trace pollutants, they could be used to design monitoring schemes to detect long-term trends in the quality of the environment.
+This would be an important outcome of the further development and refinement of the methodology applied for industrial metabolism studies, and it is directly linked to the question of scale mentioned above (i.e., how many samples are required, where do we have to sample, and how long do we have to sample to detect a specific trend).